deadlydog/deadlydog.github.io/_posts/2013-11-16-allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it.md

 ### Why call my PowerShell script from a batch file?

-When I am writing a script for other people to use (in my organization, or for the general public) or even for myself sometimes, I will often include a simple batch file (i.e. \*.bat or \*.cmd file) that just simply calls my PowerShell script and then exits.&#160; I do this because even though PowerShell is awesome, not everybody knows what it is or how to use it; non-technical folks obviously, but even many of the technical folks in our organization have never used PowerShell.
+When I am writing a script for other people to use (in my organization, or for the general public) or even for myself sometimes, I will often include a simple batch file (i.e. \*.bat or \*.cmd file) that just simply calls my PowerShell script and then exits.
+I do this because even though PowerShell is awesome, not everybody knows what it is or how to use it; non-technical folks obviously, but even many of the technical folks in our organization have never used PowerShell.

 Let’s list the problems with sending somebody the PowerShell script alone; The first two points below are hurdles that **every** user stumbles over the first time they encounter PowerShell (they are there for security purposes):